xiaohan2012/daily-reading/week-plans/may-28.md

 # Tuesday

 - effect of roots on our method, can it beat pagerank?
-  - using true root?
+  - [X] using true root: in some cases, it can beat pagerank
-- effect of resampling, does it improve the result?
+- [X] effect of resampling, does it improve the result?
+  - re-sampling is hard because of the high variance